accessibility-exchange/co-design/src/steps/6-consulting-team-and-organization-connect.md

 ---
-title: 6.
-Consulting team and organization connect
+title: Consulting team and organization connect
+step: 6
+phase: Preparing for consultation
 subtitle: Organizations and consultants define how they want to work together.
 ---
 ## Ideas

 ### Design the consultation together - how can organizations effectively enable the participation of consultants

 * Organization has a conversation with the consultants about:

   * How to best engage them
   * What makes them comfortable